1996–97 S.L. Benfica season: Season summary

 In the wake of a Cup-winning campaign, Benfica opened the new season by appointing a new manager, Paulo Autuori, who had been working with the club for past six months.
 The Brazilian manager had just finished the 1995 Campeonato Brasileiro Série A, where he led Botafogo to their second league title in history.
 From his former club, he brought in Jamir and Donizete, plus directly recommended the purchase of Bermúdez.

 The season began with the first leg of the 1996 Supertaça Cândido de Oliveira against FC Porto, bringing a one-goal deficit back.
 A week later; on the opening game of the Primeira Liga, Benfica drops two points against S.C.
 Braga in a home draw.
 Still, with two convincing wins in early September, Benfica reached top of the table, together with four other teams.
 With the second leg of the Supercup next, Benfica received Porto on 18 September.
 However, the contend quickly became an unbalanced one, with Porto scoring five goals to none, as Preud'Homme prevented an even darker outcome The team was not disturbed by this defeat, and continued racking up consecutive league wins, even achieving a two-point lead over the second place; while the results in Europe were looking accordingly.

-In late October, Benfica visited Sporting for the Derby de Lisboa, losing one-nil and dropping down one position.
+In late October, Benfica visited Sporting for the Lisbon derby, losing one-nil and dropping down one position.
 A week later, with a further two more points dropped, Porto opened a three-point gap at the front.
 By the time the Clássico arrived, the distance was already five points.
 Losing 1–2 to Porto, increased it to eight.
 Affected by the defeat, Benfica lost for a second time on a row, with the priority changing from battling Porto in the title race, to defending the second place from Sporting.
 Autuori was sacked immediately, and Mário Wilson was appointed interim for one game.
 The move did not have any effect on the team sharpness, as Benfica lost for a third in a row for the first time since 1957–58.
 The club lapped the first round of the league already one point behind their cross-town rivals Sporting, and fourteen from Porto.
 Manuel José was chosen was new manager on 26 January.
 The 50-year-old had managed Sporting and Boavista before with mild success, and was tasked with saving the season.